DM2-ND/CiteExplainer/index.md

 **Evaluation methods**: Area Under the Curve (AUC) and Average Precision (AP).

-**Preliminary models**: We use two algorithms, [Graph Convolutional Networks (GCN)](https://arxiv.org/abs/1609.02907) [1] and [Variational Graph Auto-Encoders (VGAE)](https://arxiv.org/abs/1611.07308) [2].
+**Preliminary models**: We use two algorithms, [Variational Graph Auto-Encoders (VGAE)](https://arxiv.org/abs/1611.07308) [1] and [Graph Convolutional Networks (GCN)](https://arxiv.org/abs/1609.02907) [2].
 Because we are curious about whether text-based raw node features make a positive impact, for each algorithm, we train two models: one uses the text-based features, the other doesn't.
-So we have **four** models: **GCN-w/o-text**, **GCN-with-text**, **VGAE-w/o-text**, and **VGAE-with-text**.
+So we have **four** models: **VGAE-w/o-text**, **VGAE-with-text**, **GCN-w/o-text**, and **GCN-with-text**.
 In detail, we use a two-layer GCN.
 We select 1000 words of the highest TF-IDF as the nodes' raw features.
 Given a node and a word, the feature value is the frequency of the word in the node's textual attribute (e.g., abstract or full text).

 [1] Kipf and Welling.
+"Variational graph auto-encoders."
+NeurIPS 2016 Bayesian Deep Learning Workshop.

+[2] Kipf and Welling.
 "Semi-supervised classification with graph convolutional networks."
 ICML 2017.

-[2] Kipf and Welling.
-"Variational graph auto-encoders."
-NeurIPS 2016 Bayesian Deep Learning Workshop.

 ### Text Generation (Link Formation Explanation): Generating the context A cites B

 **Validation setting**: It uses the same training, validation, and test sets as in the task of Graph Learning.

 **Evaluation methods**: BiLingual Evaluation Understudy (BLEU), Recall-Oriented Understudy for Gisting Evaluation (ROUGE), Metric for Evaluation of Translation with Explicit ORdering (METEOR), and Consensus-based Image Description Evaluation (CIDEr).
 In detail, <span style="color:red">[TODO: BLEU-4?]</span>.

 **Preliminary models**: We use six algorithms, [Seq2Seq](https://arxiv.org/abs/1409.3215) [3], [SeqAtten](https://arxiv.org/abs/1409.0473) [4], [PGN](https://arxiv.org/abs/1704.04368) [5], [Transformer](https://arxiv.org/abs/1706.03762) [6], [BART](https://arxiv.org/abs/1910.13461) [7], and [T5](https://arxiv.org/abs/1910.10683) [8].
 Because we are curious about whether graph structural information make a positive impact, for each algorithm, we train two models: one uses the full citation graph, the other only uses one citation link and its nodes (i.e., the texts on the pair of nodes).
 So we have **twelve** models: **Seq2Seq-w/o-graph**, **Seq2Seq-with-graph**, **SeqAtten-w/o-graph**, **SeqAtten-with-graph**, **PGN-w/o-graph**, **PGN-with-graph**, **Transformer-w/o-graph**, **Transformer-with-graph**, **BART-w/o-graph**, **BART-with-graph**, **T5-w/o-graph**, and **T5-with-graph**.
 In detail, <span style="color:red">[TODO: Hyperparameters?]</span>.